videojs/video.js/docs/guides/plugins.md

 player.play();
 ```

-This example may be a bit pointless in reality, but it demonstrates the sort of flexibility offered by class-based plugins over basic plugins.
+This example may be a bit pointless in reality, but it demonstrates the sort of flexibility offered by advanced plugins over basic plugins.

 ## Setting up a Plugin

 There are two ways to set up (or initialize) a plugin on a player.
-Both ways work identically for both basic and class-based plugins.
+Both ways work identically for both basic and advanced plugins.

 The first way is during creation of the player.
 Using the `plugins` option, a plugin can be automatically set up on a player: